pierdlcr2006/Estructora-de-datos-y-algoritmos/lab-01/lab01.md

     Calcular el tiempo de procesamiento para un bucle anidado de nivel 2, los valores de n serán: 100, 400, 600, 800, 1000, 1100.

+    **Prompt:**
+    Generate a Python function with a nested loop structure that has a time complexity of O(n²).
+It should take an input value n and perform n iterations inside another loop of n iterations.
+Additionally, create a list of values to test the function with different n values: [100, 400, 600, 800, 1000, 1100].
+Use an external function run_algorithm from a module called functions to measure the execution time for each value in the list.

+    **Prompt Analysis:**
+    The prompt is clearly defined: it focuses on measuring the execution time of a nested loop algorithm with quadratic complexity (O(n²)) for different values of n.
+It also specifies using an external function, run_algorithm, to measure execution time, which implies the focus is on understanding the relationship between n and time complexity.

+    One potential issue is that the prompt does not specify how run_algorithm works or how the results will be visualized, which might limit the interpretability of the execution times.

+    **Prompt Adjustments and Screenshot:**
+    To enhance the prompt, it was updated to include a graphical representation of the execution times using matplotlib.
+Additionally, the prompt was adjusted to capture the execution time for each n value and plot it on a graph.
+Visualizing the results helps in better understanding the quadratic growth in complexity.

+    **Updated prompt:**
+    Generate a Python function with a nested loop structure that has a time complexity of O(n²).
+It should take an input value n and perform n iterations inside another loop of n iterations.
+Additionally, create a list of values to test the function with different n values: [100, 400, 600, 800, 1000, 1100].
+Use an external function run_algorithm from a module called functions to measure the execution time for each value in the list.
+Plot the results using matplotlib to visualize the time complexity growth for each value of n.

+    **Chuco:**
+    "The addition of a graph using matplotlib significantly improved the understanding of how the quadratic complexity impacts the runtime.
+It was much easier to visualize how the execution time grows as n increases, especially for larger values."

+    **De la Cruz:**
+    "By including the graph, we were able to better distinguish the difference in execution times for each value of n.
+Without this visualization, it would have been harder to grasp the rapid increase in time complexity as n grows.
+Great work!"

 ```python

     def nested_loops(n):